Shadow Opportunities Restricted

 - Commitment: An average of 8 to 10 hours per week for at least six months time.
 Intern performance will be assessed every three months.
 The program length may be extended for interns in good standing, per a formal review process.

 - Eligibility: Applicants must hold a bachelor's degree in a life science, a physical science, and/or engineering; be pursuing or have received a graduate-level degree in science, medicine, engineering, business, or law; and have an interest in intellectual property, technology transfer, and/or business development as a career goal.

 - Interested?
-Please see OHSU TT Careers & Internships website for application instructions.
+Please see the OHSU Innovation and Commercialization Internship Website for application instructions.
 Contact Nicole Garrison (firstname.lastname@example.org) with questions.